umdenes100/VisionSystemSimulatorInstallers/README.md

 ![alt text](./img/Security_Window.png "Security Options")

 ## Using the simulator

+### Getting Started
 Follow these steps to run the example sketch on the simulator:
 1. First, you will need to upload navigation code to the Arduino board.
-You can open the example sketch by opening the Arduino IDE and going to File > Examples > DFRTankSimulation > navigation_example
+To upload the example sketch, open the Arduino IDE and go to File > Examples > DFRTankSimulation > navigation_example
-2. Now, upload this code to the Arduino board.
+2. Now, upload the sketch to the Arduino board.
 Your instructor or TA will show you how to do this in class.
 3. Open the simulator by locating it in your computer and double clicking it.
 It should be in your start menu, but you can also locate it by searching for 'VisionSystemSim'
 4. Once the simulator is open, enable all of the distance sensors that your code will be using by opening the 'Edit OSV' window and clicking on each sensor referenced in the example code (the example sketch only uses sensor 1, but you can use more in your navigation code) to toggle it on.
+5. If you want to edit the length and width of the OSV, you can do that in the OSV window by dragging the sliders up or down.
+6. Click on 'Select Port' and then click on the port the Arduino is connected to.

+### Rerunning the simulation with the same code
+If you want to re-run the navigation, follow these steps:
+1. Click the 'Clear' button next to the 'Select Port' box to disconnect the Arduino from the Simulator.
+2. Reset the Arduino by clicking the reset button on the board or by unplugging and replugging the cable.
+3. Click 'Reset' to move the OSV back to it's starting location, or click 'Randomize' to reset the OSV and generate a new obstacle randomization.
-5. Now, click on 'Select Port' and then click on the port your Arduino is connected to.
+4. Click on 'Select Port' and then click on the port the Arduino is connected to.

+### Rerunning the simulation with new code
-The simulated OSV will now execute the navigation code that was uploaded to it.
-If you want to re-run the navigation, unplug the Arduino, click 'Reset', plug the Arduino back in, and reselect the port.
+If you want to re-run the navigation, follow these steps:

-If you want to run the navigation again but with a different obstacle randomization, unplug the Arduino, click 'Randomize', plug the Arduino back in, and reselect the port.

-If you want to test different code on the simulator, you must first disconnect the arduino from the simulator so the arduino IDE can access the arduino port.
-This can be done by either unplugging the arduino from the computer, or by closing the simulator.
-Then, upload the new code to the arduino and reselect the arduino port on the simulator.
+1. Click the 'Clear' button next to the 'Select Port' box to disconnect the Arduino from the Simulator.
+2. Upload the new navigation sketch from the Arduino IDE
+3. Click 'Reset' to move the OSV back to it's starting location, or click 'Randomize' to reset the OSV and generate a new obstacle randomization.
+4. Click on 'Select Port' and then click on the port the Arduino is connected to.

+### Simulation Options
+- **Obstacles** - The obstacles can be enabled or disabled on the left side by selecting 'on' or 'off'
+- **Communication** - The communcation can be changed by selecting 'ideal' or 'realistic'
+	- **Ideal** - Ideal communication means the Arduino and the simulator communicate as fast as possible (about 30ms) when `Enes100Simulation.updateLocation()` is called.
+	- **Realistic** - Realistic communication means the simulator will attempt to model as closely as possible how OSV's communicate with the actual Vision System. `Enes100Simulation.updateLocation()` will take 140ms on average, and will fail sometimes.

-## Simulator Library
+## Simulator Arduino Library

 ### DFRTankSimulation Object